-The following resources provide information about careers at the National Academy of Sciences and the National Research Council, fellowship opportunities, and advice from the Academy about careers in science and technology.
+The following resources provide information about careers at the National Academies of Sciences, Engineering, and Medicine, fellowship opportunities, and advice from the Academies about careers in science and technology.

 Join us and let your talents make a difference.
-Our Careers Page provides information about careers at the NAS, NAE, IOM, and NRC and a list of job openings.
+Our Careers Page provides information about careers at the National Academies of Sciences, Engineering and Medicine and a list of job openings.

-The NAS, NAE, IOM, and NRC administer a diverse portfolio of fellowship programs.
+The National Academies administer a diverse portfolio of fellowship programs.
 Visit our Fellowships Page for a complete list of opportunities and details on eligibility guidelines and application deadlines.
 Some of our fellowship opportunities: